dwyl/ISO-27001-2013-information-technology-security/change-control-management-policy.md

 ## 3. Work Prioritisation

-All features are prioritized by "product owner" (_or "the business" / management team_)
+All features are prioritized by "product owner" (_or "the business" / management team_).

 ## 4. Change Performed by Technical Team